 Each year millions of Americans face the reality of living with a mental illness.
 During May, the National Association of Mental Illness (NAMI) raises awareness of mental health.
-NAMI works to fight stigma, provide support, educate the public and advocate for policies that support people with mental illness and their families.
+NAMI works to fight stigma, provide support, educate the public, and advocate for policies that support mental health in the workplace, people with mental illness, and their families.

 Mental health can have a serious impact on a business.
 According to the Centers for Disease Control and Prevention, about 80% of adults with depression reported at least some difficulty with work because of their depression symptoms.